Xieql/podinfo/README.md

 * Health checks (readiness and liveness)1111
 * Graceful shutdown on interrupt signals11111
 * File watcher for secrets and configmaps111
-* Instrumented with Prometheus and Open Telemetry
+* Instrumented with Prometheus and Open Telemetry111
 * Structured logging with zap 1111
 * 12-factor app with viper
 * Fault injection (random errors and latency)